 Papperla Pub is a popular spot to dance to live music as the lifts close for the day.
 For great food and drink at affordable prices Sparky’s is perfect.
 Alternatively, if you want a more sophisticated evening, Hotel Alex has a modern lounge bar with a log fire.
 The Cavern is another favourite for a quiet drink off the slopes.

-To find out more about après ski in Switzerland, please call our ski experts on 0207 471 7700.
+To find out more about the best après ski in Switzerland, please call our ski experts on 0207 471 7700.

 Other posts you may like: